spcourse/monopoly_dict/monopoly_config/content.md

 # Monopoly Design Challenge

-In this assignment, you’ll gradually extend and improve your Monopoly simulation code.
+In this assignment, you will practice working with dictionaries by gradually redesigning your Monopoly simulation.
+The focus of this exercise is not to expand the game with many new rules, but to apply the dictionary patterns you have just learned in a practical way.
+The Monopoly game is a nice example because it has lots of configuration values, property ownership to track, and events we can count.
+This will allow us to work through multiple dictionary patterns step by step.

 You’ll start with the original program from `monopoly_realistic.py` and, step by step, add new features and refactor parts of the code.

-By the end of this assignment, you’ll have a more flexible, better-structured simulation that uses dictionaries and sets to make the game configuration easier, the code cleaner, and the simulation more efficient.
+Aside from just practicing with dictionaries, by the end of this assignment, you’ll have a more flexible, better-structured Monopoly simulation.
+The simulation will use dictionaries and sets to make the game configuration easier, the code cleaner, and the simulation more efficient.

 > Refactoring — improving the structure of existing code without changing its behavior — can be tricky and error-prone.
 To avoid spending too much time debugging, you should **test your program after every small change**.
 Use the provided tests regularly to ensure that everything still works as expected.
 >